samblenny/greenhouse-logger/README.md

 <!-- SPDX-FileCopyrightText: Copyright 2024 Sam Blenny -->
 # Greenhouse Logger

-**WORK IN PROGRESS (ALPHA)**

-These loggers are intended to *cheaply* record temperature logs from greenhouses used by hobby gardeners who visit the greenhouses several times per week, mostly during daylight hours.
-This design is meant to be a low cost incremental improvement on tracking temperature by hand with pencil and paper.
-The main goal is to be able to track what happens during off hours when no one is in the greenhouses.
-So, the loggers don't need to be fancy.
+These loggers track temperatures in greenhouses.
+The main design goal is to cheaply record how different greenhouse structures respond to a range of weather conditions, particularly in off hours when no gardeners are present.

+The loggers don't need to be fancy.
 Capacity to record measurements at 20 minute intervals for up to a week is adequate.

 To save cost, this design: